chanon-mike/network-othello/README.md

 - [ ] Make 3rd player cannot join the lobby (currently 3rd plyaer onward will be white color and game may crash)
 - [x] NO MORE MOVES modal should only appear when player turn is current turn (If current turn === user turn as condition, player will see a modal glimpsy each turn which is very bad for ui & ux)
 - [x] When white end the game, the game restart with white as a first turn.
-- [ ] When one player in the game, they can move (should make it so that the modal wait for another player appear)
+- [x] When one player in the game, they can move (should make it so that the modal wait for another player appear)
+- [ ] Refresh page result in player remove from lobby.
+They need to go back to lobby page and join the room by themselves
+- [ ] Changing route by typing in the address bar will not show the confirm modal

 ## Settings